koel/docs/src/aws-s3.md

 ### 4. Configure Koel to be able to stream from S3

-If everything works properly (and it should!) you can now upload media files to the bucket and they should appear in Koel.
-To play them, just populate `koel-user`'s `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION` into your Koel's `.env` file.
+If everything works properly, you can now upload media files to the bucket and they should appear in Koel.
+Now after you populate `koel-user`'s `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_REGION` into your Koel's `.env` file, Koel will start streaming media from your S3.

 ### 5. ☕️

-You've made it!
+You did it!
 Now go make some coffee, lay back, and enjoy the melodies.

 ## Contribution